Jomolhari Trek with a Culture Tour of Paro and Thimphu, 17 Days

 * Items and expenses of personal nature.

-* Any kind of alcoholic drinks, cold drinks, laundry, phone call, internet.
+* Any kind of alcoholic drinks, cold drinks, laundry, phone call, Internet, Hot Shower.

 * Emergency Evacuation (Helicopter Rescue).